uludag/nosql-biosets/readme.md

 at King Abdullah University of Science and Technology (http://www.kaust.edu.sa)

 ## Acknowledgement
-Computers and storages used in developing this work has been maintained by John Hanks
+Computers and file systems used in developing this work has been maintained by John Hanks